lidafeo/microservice-course-purple/README.md

 ## Start the application

-Run `npx nx serve account` to start the development server.
-Happy coding!
+Run `nx run-many --target=serve --all --parallel=10` to start all services

 ## Build for production